my10c/notify-to-slack-go/README.md

   -c  --configFile    Configuration file to be use.
 Default:
                       /usr/local/etc/slack/slack.conf
   -v  --version       Show version
-  -i  --info          Show how to use notify-to-slack -t  --test          test mode, no message will be sent.
+  -i  --info          Show how to use notify-to-slack_Darwin_arm64 -t  --test          test mode, no message will be sent.
 Default: false -s  --setup         Show how to setup in nagios or naemon -S  --slack-config  Show how to setup the slack configuration file